 The University of Mississippi Medical Center initiated one of the first stroke-focused units in the United States in the late 1960s because we recognized the need for specialized care.
 In 2008, an acute care stroke unit-combining leading-edge technology, expertise, and specialty care-opened at University Hospital.

 Today, UMMC provides highly coordinated expertise at every level of care through University Stroke Center.
 The center participates in the Mississippi State System of Care as a state-designated comprehensive stroke center.
 The center is supported by state-of-the-art technology and facilities, including a six-bed dedicated stroke unit and a 20-bed neurosciences intensive care unit.

-In recognition of its quality stroke care, UMMC has received the American Heart Association and American Stroke Association's "Get With the Guidelines" - Stroke Gold Achievement Award.
-The award honors University Comprehensive Stroke Center for commitment to providing stroke patients with rapid diagnosis and treatment according to the latest evidence-based standards and guidelines.
+In recognition of its quality stroke care, UMMC has received the American Heart Association and American Stroke Association's "Get With the Guidelines" - Stroke Gold Plus Achievement Award.
+The award honors the University Stroke Center for commitment to providing stroke patients with rapid diagnosis and treatment according to the latest evidence-based standards and guidelines.
 The "Get With the Guidelines" award recognizes the center for "turning guidelines into lifelines."

-UMMC Comprehensive Stroke Center provides rapid diagnosis and treatment with brain imaging scans, neurological evaluations, clot-busting medications and surgery when needed.
+UMMC's stroke center provides rapid diagnosis and treatment with brain imaging scans, neurological evaluations, clot-busting medications and surgery when needed.
 The continuum of care continues with aggressive medical care and rehabilitation followed by education and prevention measures to help patients reduce the risk of a second stroke.
-While the national average is 3% of patients receiving clot-busting medications, UMMC Comprehensive Stroke Center treats up to 26% of stroke patients with clot-busting medication and an addition 3% with surgical intervention.
+While the national average is 3% of patients receiving clot-busting medications, University Stroke Center treats up to 22% of stroke patients with clot-busting medication and an additional 5% with surgical intervention.

 medical helicopters ready to transport patients when time is a critical factor.
 On board each medical flight are dedicated flight nurses and flight paramedics specially trained to respond to medical emergencies.